 All surgeries come with risks, but those associated with rhinoplasty are generally mild.
 The most common risk is nasal swelling, which can block your nasal passages and make it difficult for you to breathe through your nose.
 Swelling generally goes down within the first week or two, but it is not uncommon for swelling to persist.

-As with all surgeries, infection, bleeding, and complications with anesthesia are possible, although they are uncommon.
+As with all surgeries, infection, bleeding and complications with anesthesia are possible, although they are uncommon.

 What Surgical Techniques Are Used During Rhinoplasty?

 Depending upon each patient’s goals, a “closed” or “open” rhinoplasty may be selected.
-During closed rhinoplasty, incisions are made inside the nostrils and the nasal bones, cartilage, and soft tissues are often manipulated without direct vision.
+During closed rhinoplasty, incisions are made inside the nostrils and the nasal bones, cartilage and soft tissues are often manipulated without direct vision.
 Dr. Donaldson prefers an open rhinoplasty for most patients, because the addition of a 2-4 millimeter incision across the skin of the columella (strut between the nostrils) allows reshaping under direct vision.
 This subtle difference has improved predictability and reproducibility for most surgeons and has become the most popular approach in the United States.

-Typically during rhinoplasty, the skin is lifted away from the underlying cartilage and bone.
+Typically, during rhinoplasty, the skin is lifted away from the underlying cartilage and bone.
 Many precise surgical maneuvers are then possible, depending upon the goals of the operation.
 If there is a bump on the bridge of the nose, then the cartilage and bone are filed down so it becomes straight and flat.
 If it is too wide, then the nasal bones are brought closer together.
 If the tip is too big and round, then fat and cartilage are often removed and sutures are placed to help make it more narrow.
 If the nose sticks out too far, then the cartilage is collapsed upon itself and sutured to set it back.

 What Will Rhinoplasty Recovery Be Like?

 You may have noticeable swelling and bruising, including bruising under your eyes and on your upper cheeks if the nasal bones are manipulated during surgery.
 The majority of swelling and bruising subsides progressively over one to two weeks, but it may take longer for the micro-swelling to go down.
-Dr. Donaldson will make further recommendations before surgery to help with post-operative bruising.
+Dr. Donaldson or Dr. Sieffert will make further recommendations before surgery to help with post-operative bruising.

 The most common side effect of rhinoplasty is congestion.
 The swelling often causes difficulty in nasal airflow that can be annoying for patients.
-This should go away in the first week or two but may last longer.
+This should go away in the first week or two, but may last longer.
 Everyone is different, and recovery time will depend on your body.
 However most patients take about a week off before they resume normal activities.
 Your splint or cast will remain on for one week, depending on how your nose is healing.
 Many individuals feel up to going to work after a few days, but prefer to wait until bruising and discoloration has subsided.